 For International Students

-For International Students: Students who are working in the United States over the summer, for whom the US is not their country of origin, may receive academic credit for writing a paper.
-Students must pay extra tuition to receive the summer credit.
+For International Students: Students who are working in the United States over the summer or during the semester, for whom the US is not their country of origin, may receive academic credit for writing a paper.
+For the summer, students must pay extra tuition to receive the summer credit.
 If you are interested, please contact Adrienne Smith.
 Also speak with your ISSO counselor.

 For more information, click here.